 The key foundations for grassland wildlife are grasses such as the Red Fescue and the Common Bent, key structural foundations for habitats and resilient to grazing with a quick regrowth period.

-Plants found include wildflowers such as the meadow buttercup, cowslip or oxeye daisy, providing colourful displays and support pollinators, and herbs such as the yarrow and the common knapweed, encouraging nitrogen-fixing bacteria that enrich soil.
+Plants found include wildflowers such as the meadow buttercup, cowslip or oxeye daisy, providing colourful displays and support pollinators, and herbs such as the yarrow and the common knapweed, encouraging nitrogen-fixing bacteria that enrich the soil.

 Threats & Conservation